MusicDataset/md_homepage/content/musics/t/ThreeFairyTales"Skazki"fromOp.34(1)-Nikolai Medtner.md

 ---
-title: Nikolai Medtner - Three Fairy Tales "Skazki" from Op.
+title: Three Fairy Tales "Skazki" from Op.
 34 (1)
 description: This is the description for Three Fairy Tales "Skazki" from Op.
 34 by Nikolai Medtner
 composers: [Nikolai Medtner]
 periods: [Romantic]